tacobayle/terraformAviVs/README.md

 Configure a Health Monitor, Pool and VS through Terraform (via Avi provider)

 ## Prerequisites:
-1. Make sure terraform is installed
+- TF is installed
-2. Make sure your Avi Controller is reachable from your terraform host
+- Avi Controller is reachable from your terraform host
-3. Make sure you have an IPAM/DNS profile is configured
+- IPAM and DNS profiles configured in the Avi Controller

 ## Environment: